-One of the main advantages of plasma cutting is its speed, especially when cutting thin metal sheets.
-Compared to oxygen cutting, plasma cutting can be up to 5 to 6 times faster when cutting ordinary carbon steel sheets.
-The cut surfaces are smooth and clean, with minimal thermal deformation and a small heat-affected zone.
+A key advantage of plasma cutting is its exceptional speed, especially when processing thin to medium-thickness metal sheets.
+For ordinary carbon steel sheets, plasma cutting can achieve cutting speeds up to 5 to 6 times faster than conventional oxygen cutting methods.
+This process yields smooth, clean cut surfaces with minimal thermal distortion and a narrow heat-affected zone (HAZ), ensuring high-quality components with excellent dimensional accuracy.

-The advancement of plasma cutting technology has greatly impacted the cutting characteristics, quality, and speed of the plasma arc.
-The choice of working gas (the medium that conducts and carries heat for the plasma arc, excluding the melted metal in the cut) is crucial in this regard.
+The evolution of plasma cutting technology has revolutionized the cutting characteristics, quality, and speed of the plasma arc process.
+Central to this advancement is the strategic selection of the working gas, which serves as the primary medium for conducting and transferring heat in the plasma arc, distinct from the molten metal within the cut itself.

 Selection of plasma gas